regebro/hovercraft/docs/templates.rst

 you just specify the template directory, ``template.cfg`` will be used.

 Template files are in configparser format, which is an extended ini-style format.
-They are very simple, and have only one section, [hovercraft].
+They are very simple, and have only one section, ``[hovercraft]``.
 Any other sections will be ignored.
 Many of the parameters are lists that often do not fit on one line.
 In that case you can split the line up over several lines, but indenting the lines.
-The amount of indentation doesn't make any difference, except aestethically.
+The amount of indentation doesn't make any difference, except aesthetically.

-The parameters in the [hovercraft] section are:
+The parameters in the ``[hovercraft]`` section are:

+  * ``template``
-    template     The name of the xsl template.
+    The name of the xsl template.

+  * ``css``
-    css          A list of CSS filenames separated by whitespace.
+    A list of CSS filenames separated by whitespace.
 These files will get included in the final file with "all" as the media specification.

+  * ``css-<media>``
-    css-<media>  A list of CSS filenames separated by whitespace.
+    A list of CSS filenames separated by whitespace.
 These files will get included in the final file with the media given in the parameter.
 So the files listed for the parameter "css-print" will get "print" as their media specification and a key like "css-screen,print" will return media "screen,print".

+  * ``js-header``
-    js-header    A list of filenames separated by whitespace.
+    A list of filenames separated by whitespace.
 These files will get included in the target file as header script links.

+  * ``js-body``
-    js-body      A list of filenames separated by whitespace.
+    A list of filenames separated by whitespace.
 These files will get included in the target file as script links at the end of the file.
 The files impress.js, impressConsole.js and hovercraft.js typically need to be included here.

+  * ``resource``
-    resource     A list of filenames separated by whitespace that will be copied to the target directory, but nothing else is done with them.
+    A list of filenames separated by whitespace that will be copied to the target directory, but nothing else is done with them.
 Images and fonts used by CSS will be copied anyway, but other resources may be added here.

 An example::